samanthaming/samanthaming.com/articles/basics/string-split.md

 As many of you know, I’ve been sharing weekly code tidbits.
 In this new series, I want to focus on topics that are programming essentials - things that you absolutely should know as a developer!
 For the more advance programmers, you can view these posts as a reminder of what you already know.
 For the code newbies, this will be a nice gateway into the wonderful world of programming 💻

 In today’s lesson, let’s learn about `split()`!
 This method slices up your string into separate substrings.
-In my example, I’m splitting it by `splice('')` which means split each letter.
+In my example, I’m splitting it by `split('')` which means split each letter.
 So the output is an array of each letter.

 ```javascript
 const name = 'samantha';